JohannesStutz/100-days-of-code/r1-log.md

 ### R1D9
 Played a bit with webcam and Blurry.
 Prototype for live face blurring.
 Works okay, although with very low framerate (~10fps).
 Next week: build a command line tool for image processing.
 Maybe web app.

+### R1D10
+New project: blur the background in webcam videos.
+[Link to repo](https://github.com/JohannesStutz/background-detection).
+Very productive day!
+Starting with taking images, annotating them, building a model with fastai and writing some OpenCV code to create a video with blurred video.
+Blog posts not quite finished yet but coming along.